 ICT Operational Management

 The operational functions performed by an ICT team are part of a large body of processes and procedures relating to how technology services are delivered to the organisation.
 Many ICT teams choose to align with a recognised standard or framework to define how they operate in different situations.
-This may include guidelines on how the ICT team handles different support matters, how change in the technology environment is managed and how and when it is appropriate to perform system maintenance, etc.
+This usually includes guidelines on how the ICT team handles different support matters.
+It will also manage how change is implemented in the technology environment.
+There would also be guidelines on when it is appropriate to perform system maintenance, etc.

-There are several well known standards that can be used to apply structure in this area, such as ITIL, ISO/IEC 20000-1, COBIT, TOGAF, etc. These standards all involve implementing a framework of best practices for delivering efficient ICT support services and their aim is to enable the efficient, cost-effective delivery of technology service management.
+Several well-known standards exist that can be used to apply structure in this area.
+This includes: ITIL, ISO/IEC 20000-1, COBIT, TOGAF, etc. These standards all involve implementing a framework of best practices for delivering efficient ICT support services.
+Their aim is to enable the efficient, cost-effective delivery of technology service management.

-While formal service management is considered useful to help businesses achieve their mission and vision with the right mix of ‘people, process and technology’, there is also a need to highlight the security processes carried out by the ICT team in the execution of their operational duties.
+Formal service management is considered useful to help businesses achieve their mission and vision with the right mix of ‘people, process and technology’.
+There is also a need to highlight the security processes carried out by the ICT team in the execution of their operational duties.

-To complement whichever operational standards are in place, an ISMS should include a section on ICT Operational Management that focuses specifically on the security aspects of those operational practices.
+To complement whichever operational standards are in place, an ISMS should include a section on ICT Operational Management.
+This would focus specifically on the security aspects of those operational practices.
 As a minimum, it should include guidelines on: